 Whilst Facebook’s core platform might have had its day in the sun for the moment, their new ecosystem coined ‘the Metaverse’ may just be the new internet experience this year which will likely continue to grow year after year.

-With Apple releasing their own headset in 2023, it’s not something you can completely ignore, and it’s growing past just a gimmick too.
+With Apple releasing their own headset in 2024, it’s not something you can completely ignore, and it’s growing past just a gimmick too.
+The entry price point will likely put many off Apple’s offering initially, but it means Apple are finally arriving in a space to date commercially dominated by Meta.

-Businesses need to begin thinking about this virtual space moving forwards, especially as the platform and technology evolve.
+Businesses need to begin thinking about this virtual space moving forward, especially as the platform and technology evolve.
+The key roadblock is the adoption and accessibility of the headsets.

 More companies will be providing the hardware to access ‘the metaverse’, and given that the Oculus headset was one of the most popular Christmas presents back in 2021, there are already a lot of people in this new universe experiencing virtual realities in whole new ways.